jplesperance/redis-sniffer/README.md

 --out - location to write logs
 --event-log - name of the event log
 --full-log - name of the full log
+-f, --filter - specify a comma seperated list of redis commands to log
 ```